Lessonly Subscription Services Agreement

 1. WEB BASED SERVICE.

 - Customer Responsibilities.
-Customer (i) must keep its passwords secure and confidential; (ii) is solely responsible for Customer Content and all activity in its account in the Service; (iii) must use commercially reasonable efforts to prevent unauthorized access to its account, and notify Lessonly promptly of any such unauthorized access; and (iv) may use the Service only in accordance with the Service’s Online technical documentation (videos, presentations, etc.) and applicable law.
+Customer (i) must keep its passwords secure and confidential; (ii) is solely responsible for Customer Content and all activity in its account in the Service; (iii) must use commercially reasonable efforts to prevent unauthorized access to its account, and notify Lessonly promptly of any such unauthorized access; and (iv) may use the Service only in accordance with the Service’s technical documentation located at lessonly.com and applicable law.

 - Lessonly Support.
-Lessonly must provide customer support for the Service under the terms of Lessonly’s Customer Support Policy (Support) which is located at https://www.lessonly.com/contract-faqs
+Lessonly will provide customer support for the Service under the terms of Lessonly’s Customer Support Policy (“Support”) which is located at www.lessonly.com/support.

 - Trademark License.
-Customer grants Lessonly a non-exclusive, terminable license to use the Customer trade names, trademarks and service marks during the term of this agreement only for purposes of Lessonly performing under this agreement.
-Lessonly must comply with Customer’s trademark policies and usage guidelines which are communicated to Lessonly.
+Customer grants Lessonly a non-exclusive, terminable license to use the Customer trade names, trademarks and service marks during the term of this agreement only for the purpose of Lessonly performing under this agreement.
+For clarity, this license permits Lessonly’s use of Customer’s logo within the application for whitelabeling.

-- API for Growth and Enterprise Accounts.
-Only for Growth and Enterprise accounts, Lessonly provides access to its application-programming interface (API) as part of the Service for no additional fee.
-Subject to the other terms of this agreement, Lessonly grants Customer a non-exclusive, nontransferable, terminable license to interact with the API only with the Software as allowed by the API.
+- Application Program Interface.
+Lessonly provides access to its application-program interface (”API”) as part of the Service for no additional fee.
+Subject to the other terms of this agreement, Lessonly grants Customer a non-exclusive, non-transferable, terminable license to interact with the API only with the Software as allowed by the API.

-- Customer may not use the API in a manner–as reasonably determined by Lessonly–that exceeds reasonable request volume, constitutes excessive or abusive usage, or fails to comply with the API Policy or with any part of the API.
+- Customer may not use the API in a manner, as reasonably determined by Lessonly, that exceeds reasonable request volume, constitutes excessive or abusive usage, or fails to comply with the API Policy located at https://docs.lessonly.com/#introduction or with any part of the API.
 If any of these occur, Lessonly can suspend or terminate Customer’s access to the API on a temporary or permanent basis.

-- Lessonly may change or remove existing endpoints or fields in API results upon at least 30 day’s notice to Customer, but Lessonly will use commercially reasonable efforts to support the previous version of the API for at least 6 months.
+- Lessonly may change or remove existing endpoints or fields in API results upon at least 30 days notice to Customer, but Lessonly will use commercially reasonable efforts to support the previous version of the API for at least six months.
 Lessonly may add new endpoints or fields in API results without prior notice to Customer.

 - The API is provided on an AS IS basis.
 Lessonly has no liability to Customer as a result of any change, temporary unavailability, suspension, or termination of access to the API.